dbosk/crocus/README.md

 `ProtestVerif-paper.tex` contains the specifics for the paper and `ProtestVerif-slides.tex` contains the specifics for the slides.
+There is also `shortslides.tex` which can be used to produce a very short slide deck (useful for meetings).

 The only thing that needs editing in these files is the list of authors, separate lists in each (due to different packages handling the list of authors and their affiliations).